Five Elements of a Successful Salary Negotiation

 While there are many nuances to a successful compensation negotiation, keeping these five principles in mind will increase the odds of your making tens of thousands of dollars in minutes.

-Postpone the negotiation until after you get the offer.
+1. Look to postpone the negotiation until after you get the offer.
 Once they make you the offer, all the negotiating leverage has switched over to you.
 After the offer is made, the hiring manager wants you to start “yesterday”– they are focused on you, they aren’t thinking about the other candidates.
 So things that weren’t negotiable before are suddenly negotiable.
-Before the offer, citing a salary requirement that wasn’t in line with their thinking could have immediately excluded you from consideration, no matter how well you were doing otherwise (in an interview they are looking for ways to screen you out).
+Often, compensation is a screening question asked by HR or a search firm, and the wrong answer can sink your candidacy even if the number you mention could ultimately be negotiated.
+Look to deflect initially, by referencing that you’re looking for the “market rate” or that “we’ll be able to work something out.”
+If you need to give a number, give a broad range.

-Take into account all aspects of compensation when you negotiate.
-It’s not just base salary, it’s bonus, profit sharing/equity, 401k matching, amount of raises, frequency of raises, tuition reimbursement, job title, and on and on.
+4. Take into account all aspects of compensation when you negotiate.
+It’s not just base salary, it’s bonus (and how likely you are to get it), profit sharing/equity, 401k matching, amount of raises, frequency of raises, tuition reimbursement, job title, and on and on.
 In short, everything is negotiable, and you should consider the big picture when negotiating.
 This means you need to have all the information about compensation before you negotiate.
-Having a big list of items to negotiate means you’re more likely to get something.

-Research is your best friend in a negotiation.
+6. Research is your best friend in a negotiation.
 If you can make the negotiation about the market rate that competitors are paying, and not about what you want, your case will be much stronger.
+Check out the compensation research links under the Resources tab of my website.